loganmarchione/loganmarchione.com/content/posts/2023/08/index.md

 {{< img src="20230830_003.jpg" alt="wrist rest" >}}

+## Build process lessons learned

+I have never built a keyboard before, and to be honest, I was in a little over my head.
+If I could go back and do things differently, I would say this:

+* I had no idea how to assemble the stabilizers (I had to watch YouTube videos) and had to pay attention to the fact that some get installed upside-right, and some upside-down
+* I don't know if I should have purchased screw-in stabilizers
+* I had a keycap puller, but didn't have a switch puller :man_facepalming:, so I had to use a small screwdriver (I've since purchased a switch puller)
+* I should have started with a less flexible board layout (this would have made keycap selection and switch positioning easier)
+* I should have worked my way up to this keyboard kit by building easier boards first (e.g., starting with some barebone boards that only needed to have switches and keycaps installed)

+In the end, it all worked out perfectly, but it admittedly took much longer than I thought it would.

 # Firmware

 The Sinc [supports QMK](https://docs.keeb.io/flashing-firmware), but [VIA](https://docs.keeb.io/via) gives you a [web interface](https://usevia.app/) and programs the board in real-time (i.e., when you change something in VIA, it updates the board right away).